GuglioIsStupid/meme-mod/README.md

     * macOS - `~/Library/Application Support/funkin-rewritten/screenshots`
 	* Linux - `~/.local/share/love/funkin-rewritten/screenshots`
 	* Nintendo Switch - `./funkin-rewritten/screenshots`
-* 7 - Open debug menu
+* 8 - Open debug menu
+* DO NOT PRESS 7.
+WE HATE 7.

 # Settings
 The settings file can be found in the following places on the following systems: